rancher/windows/docs/README.md

 - [Windows Support Across Cloud Providers](./windows_support_across_cloud_providers.md)

-This directory also contains several subdirectories:
+It also contains the following directories:

 - [Active Directory](./active_directory/README.md): These are docs on Active Directory, including docs on the [Rancher CCGRKC Plugin](https://github.com/rancher/Rancher-Plugin-gMSA) used to deploy internal Windows applications that use gMSAs
 - [Kubernetes](./kubernetes/README.md): These are docs on Windows Kubernetes, such as k3s, RKE2, and RKE1 (legacy)